LPG Gas Absorption Fridges

 An absorption fridge uses heat to move the refrigerant through the cooling system.
 LPG gas is the most efficient way to run an absorption fridge, as the LPG gas can instantly produce a very hot flame.

 240 V power will also cool an absorption fridge well, although the heating element needs to produce the same amount of heat as a gas flame, so it is not as efficient as on LPG gas.

-A stable, level surface is required to operate an absorption fridge in the most effective way.
+A stable and 100% level surface is required to operate an absorption fridge in the most effective way.
 So a moving car, caravan, motorhome or boat is not an ideal situation.

 2-Way and 3-Way are terms referring to absorption fridges which can operate on 2 or 3 different power supplies.
 This is usually a combination of LPG gas and 240 volt (2-way) or LPG gas, 12 volt and 240 volt (3-way).